sourceincite/sourceincite.github.io/_posts/0000-00-00-webexec-reloaded-cisco-webex-meetings-desktop-app-lpe.md

 ---

 <img class="excel" alt="Cisco Webex" src="/assets/images/cisco-webex-logo.jpg">
 <p class="cn" markdown="1">Some time ago [Ron Bowes](https://twitter.com/iagox86) found a vulnerability in Cisco WebEx Meetings Desktop App that could allow local privilege escalation, or, if you have a user account you can use psexec to gain remote code execution as SYSTEM.
-They named the vulnerability **WebExec** (cute) and even gave it a pretty [website](https://webexec.org/)!
+He named the vulnerability **WebExec** (cute) and even gave it a pretty [website](https://webexec.org/)!
 The problem?
 Well, it turns out the patch wasn't so good...</p>
 <!--more-->

 <p class="cn">TL;DR</p>